ResonantiaCollective/Project_Dissonance/00_DOCUMENTATION/01_LIVING_BIBLE/01_Living_Bible_v4.0.md

 They are the Operative themselves.

 To master your Deck
-is to master your soul.
+is to master your soul

 ---

 ## SCROLL 003 — THE MUSIC AS WEAPON

 *BPM as Fate.
 Rhythm as Power.
 Sound as Law.*

 In the realm of Resonantia,